danfordChris/conventional_commit_CLI/README.md

    git add .        # Stage all changes
    ```

 2. Let convcommit prompt you to stage all changes automatically if no changes are staged when you run the command.
+The tool will provide helpful error messages if specific files can't be staged (e.g., if they don't exist or are ignored by .gitignore).

 ### Interactive Mode